What is Reactance?

 It is also known as the imaginary resistance of an electrical circuit.
 The motion of electrons constitutes current generation in an electrical circuit and any inertia against this motion of electrons constitutes reactance.
 It is primarily generated due to the elements inductance or capacitance.
-In a magnetic field, it resists the change in current of the element whereas in an electric field resists the change in voltage of the element.
+In a magnetic field, it resists the change in current of the element, whereas in an electric field it resists the change in voltage of the element.
 It is mathematically represented by the letter X and has its unit of measurement in the form of the Greek symbol ohm.

 Types of Reactance